jacoborous/nytimes-web2pdf/https/www.nytimes.com/2020/08/01/us/coronavirus-midwest-cases-deaths.html.html.md

 <div class="css-53u6y8">

-CHICAGO —<span class="css-8l6xbc evw5hdy0"> </span>First, the Pacific
-Northwest and the Northeast were hit hardest as the coronavirus tore through the nation.
+CHICAGO — First, the Pacific Northwest and the Northeast were hit hardest as the coronavirus tore through the nation.
 Then it surged across the South.
-Now the virus is again picking up dangerous speed in much of the Midwest — and in cities from Mississippi to Florida to California that thought they had already seen the worst of it.
+Now the virus is again picking up dangerous speed in much of the Midwest — and in states from Mississippi to Florida to California that thought they had already seen the worst of it.

 As the United States rides what amounts to a second wave of cases, with daily new infections leveling off at an alarming higher mark, there is a